sparimoo95/CCM_RWorkshop_2024/README.md

-# Scripts for the CCM R Programming Workshop 2024
+# CCM R Programming Workshop 2024

-Scripts for session 2 of the R programming workshop are available here.
+Scripts + dataset for session 2 of the R programming workshop are available here.